yunarch/config-web/README.md

 ```

 > [!NOTE]
-> The `--format-script` argument is optional.
-It allows you to automatically run a format script (e.g., format:gen) after the models are generated, but you can run any script of your choice here.
+> The optional `--format-script` argument allows you to automatically run a format script (e.g., format:gen) after the models are generated, but you can run any script of your choice here.

 ### `turbo-select`